Crow08/MusicStreamClient/README.md

   -> Start Server, Join/Host session, Press Play and rate 5 stars then skip, next song still displays 5 stars (wrong rating, right one would be 0)
 - [fixed] after mass deleting songs, the next delete will aditionally try to delete the already deleted -> open databasebrowser, search, delete one or more songs, search again, delete more songs (don´t press yes, check console log instead)
-- [critical!]
-Client cant establish Websocket
+- [sporadic] Sometimes Client cant establish Websocket (sometimes) -> do anything with client, restart server, try to create session, look at console (works after client gets restartet)
-  -> do anything with client, restart server, try to create session, look at console (works after client gets restartet)
+- [sporadic] Sometimes the current song is blank after restarting -> not really sure...join session do stuff and restart client I guess...